StoneX Group Inc.

+During 2018 INTL FCStone along with 91 other Fortune 500 companies had "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.

 History

+Foundation and early years

 StoneX Group Inc. began as a door-to-door egg wholesaler that eventually grew into a butter and egg broker known as Saul Stone and Company.
 Saul Stone fled persecution in his homeland, Russia, and settled in Chicago in 1921.
 In 1924, Stone started selling farm wares.
 Eventually, he moved into hedging futures contracts and dealing in a variety of commodity contracts.
 In 1938, his firm became a member of the Chicago Mercantile Exchange.
 In 1946 it was incorporated as Saul Stone & Co.
 Decades later, Saul Stone & Co. merged with Farmer's Commodity Corporation.
 After the merger, the new company called itself FCStone Group, Inc.

+IPO in 2007

 In 2007, StoneX went public.
 The company acquired Chicago-based Downes-O’Neil LLC that same year.
 In 2008, StoneX acquired Globecot, Inc. and The Jernigan Group, LLC, a brokerage group that worked with global fiber and textile industries.
 In 2009, International Assets Holding Corporation (IAHC) and FCStone Group merged to become INTL FCStone (now StoneX Group Inc.).
 Diego Veitia, who also helped found the Costa Rica Stock Exchange, founded IAHC.
 Veitia served as a chairman with StoneX.

 The new company acquired Hanley Group Ltd in 2010, a provider of over-the-counter (OTC) products.
 It was combined with StoneX's existing OTC trade business.
 Further expansion happened with a transaction to purchase the futures operation of Miami-based Hencorp Group, Hencorp Futures.
 Hencorp Futures changed its name to INTL Hencorp Futures and expanded StoneX's trading commodities to include coffee, sugar, and cocoa.